JudasPeace/imgur/README.md

 # imgur
-Stuff for the more effective of wasting of time on Imgur
+Stuff for the very much more effective wasting of time on Imgur